Amphipyra pyramidoides Guenée, 1852

 Copper Underwing Moth

-Amphipyra pyramidoides is a large (FW length 20 - 25 mm) broad-winged moth with brown forewings and coppery hindwings that flies in forests throughout our region during the summer and fall.
-The forewing is dark wood brown with a distinct sheen.
+Amphipyra pyramidoides is a large (FW length 20 - 25 mm), broad-winged moth that flies in forests throughout our region during the summer and fall.
+It has coppery hindwings and dark, wood-brown forewings with a distinct sheen.
 The distal median area is darker due to a diffuse median line that runs through the reniform spot, and the subterminal area and apical and anal portions of the terminal area are lighter silvery brown.
 The lines are dark brown, double with slightly lighter gray-brown filling.
-The antmedial line is very irregular on the veins but is oriented nearly straight across the wing.
+The antemedial line is very irregular on the veins but is oriented nearly straight across the wing.
 The postmedial line is slightly irregular and broadly excurved; the course is unusual because it extends further toward the margin at mid-wing than near the end of the cell as in most other noctuid moths.
 The subterminal line is pale and sinuous, most evident near the anterior margin.
 It and the postmedial line are preceded by long wedge-shaped dark marks; the cell is also dark medial and lateral to the orbicular spot.
 A series of thin wedges forms the terminal line.
 The fringe is similar to the rest of the wing.
 The orbicular spot is dark in outline and filled with pale gray and a variable small central ocellus.
 It is usually oval.
 The reniform spot is incomplete and indistinct, often only visible as apparent interruption of adjacent dark marks.
 The claviform spot is a small dark mark or absent.
 Most of the hindwing is characteristically shiny copper-colored, with a duller brown anterior margin and fringe.
 The head and thorax are smooth brown.
 The abdomen is dark gray with the end of each segment lighter tan or slightly orange producing a segmented look.
 The male antenna is filiform.

 This species is unmistakable due to its size and coppery hindwing.